 The Baptistry and the Gates of Paradise

-The original Ghiberti doors hung at the Baptistery until 18th century refurbishing and increasing air pollution began to corrode the bronze underneath the gilding.
-The doors were removed during WWII and taken outside of Florence, where molds were made from them.
-They were returned to the Baptistery after the war, but were again removed in 1970 and were replaced with the gilded bronze replicas that you see now, crafted in a workshop in France from the WWII-era molds.
+The original Ghiberti doors were installed facing the Cathedral, where they remained for over 500 years before 18th century refurbishing techniques gone awry combined with increasing air pollution, began to corrode the bronze underneath the gilding.
+The doors were removed during WWII and transported to a safe place outside of Florence, where molds were made from them.
+They were returned to the Baptistery after the war, but were again removed (a panel at a time starting in 1970) and were replaced with the gilded bronze replicas that you see now, crafted in a workshop in France from the WWII era molds.

-Ghiberti applied gilding to his doors by dissolving gold in mercury, and firing the panels to the furnace, where the mercury vaporized, leaving the gold adhered to the bronze.
-This method of gilding was highly toxic, even by Renaissance standards, and the life span of a foundry worker in Ghiberti’s shop was neither long nor healthy.
+The process Ghiberti used to make the Gates of Paradise followed those of Pisano, lost wax, chasing, and gilding by dissolving gold in mercury, and committing the panels to the furnace where the mercury vaporized, leaving the gold adhered to the bronze.
+This method of gilding was highly toxic, even by Renaissance standards, and I cannot imagine that the life span of a foundry worker in Ghiberti’s shop, was a very long or healthy one.